 “I’ve always been a nervous person, no one can stop being anxious in a world like this.”

 If you have experienced something traumatic once or more in your life, depression and anxiety are the side effects.
-I have worked with BIPOC and LGBTQ+ folks who want relief from the darkness of their past.
+I have worked with people of color and gay and trans folks who want relief from the darkness of their past.
 You, too, can experience therapeutic relief.

 Schedule your free 30-minute video or phone consultation now.